Data mining: Situation in the United States

 In the United States, privacy concerns have been addressed by the US Congress via the passage of regulatory controls such as the Health Insurance Portability and Accountability Act (HIPAA).
 The HIPAA requires individuals to give their "informed consent" regarding information they provide and its intended present and future uses.
 According to an article in Biotech Business Week, "'[i]n practice, HIPAA may not offer any greater protection than the longstanding regulations in the research arena,' says the AAHC.
-More importantly, the rule's goal of protection through informed consent is approach a level of incomprehensibility to average individuals."
+More importantly, the rule's goal of protection through informed consent is approaching a level of incomprehensibility to average individuals."
 This underscores the necessity for data anonymity in data aggregation and mining practices.

 U.S. information privacy legislation such as HIPAA and the Family Educational Rights and Privacy Act (FERPA) applies only to the specific areas that each such law addresses.
 The use of data mining by the majority of businesses in the U.S. is not controlled by any legislation.